Yongmin-Park/Space-Shooter-Unity-/README.md

 # Space-Shooter-tutorial-Unity-

+-Code only-

-A simple top down arcade style shooter from Unity tutorial
+A simple top down arcade style shooter with reference to Unity tutorial.